donaldRwilliams/BGGM/index.md

 ## Illustrative Examples

-There are several vignettes in the [Vignettes](https://donaldrwilliams.github.io/BGGM/articles/) section.
+There are several examples in the [Vignettes](https://donaldrwilliams.github.io/BGGM/articles/) section.

 ## Basic Usage